How to Remove a Tree Stump

-Here’s how to remove a pesky stump when money actually is an object.
+Here's a proven way to remove a pesky stump when money actually is an object.
 Bear in mind, this involves burning, so check your local laws regarding open fires.

 A commercial stump remover or plain ole saltpeter (aka potassium nitrate) will soften the wood and make it amenable to a slow and thorough burn.

-Using a drill with a 1” bit eight to twelve inches long, drill deep holes in the top of the stump spaced 3 to 4 inches apart in all directions.
+Using a drill with a 1-inch bit, 8 to 12 inches long, drill deep holes in the top of the stump spaced 3 to 4 inches apart in all directions.

 Now that the stump remover has been absorbed by the wood, it's time to do the same thing with an accelerant.
 Depending on the size of your stump, a gallon or two of kerosene or lamp oil will do the trick.
 Gasoline is not recommended.